 - Furthermore, it has been reported that West Virginia removes children from their homes at a rate nearly 5 times the national average.

 - Estimates vary widely on the number of children being raised by their grandparents in West Virginia.
-However, according to the Grandfamilies collaborative, there are over 22,000 grandparents responsible for their grandchildren; 33,000 children being raised by kin with no parent present; and 49,698 children living in homes where a relative is head of household.
+However, according to the Grandfamilies collaborative, there are over 22,000 grandparents responsible for their grandchildren; 33,000 children being raised by kin with no parent present; and 49,698 children living in homes where a relative is head of the household.

 - A 2019 estimate suggested that the vast majority of grandparents in some West Virginia counties lived with and were responsible for grandchildren.
 At least one county had 82% of grandparents in the county living with and responsible for their grandkids.